xinsys/handbook/_pages/policies/travel/first-time-travel-travel-card.md

 ### 3. Send both of the above docs as attachments to [18f-travel@gsa.gov](mailto:18f-travel@gsa.gov).

-### 4. Wait to hear from Karen Asthon via email.
+### 4. Wait to hear from Maria Feliciano via email.

 This may take 1-2 business days.

-1. Once you’ve gotten the go-ahead from Karen, start the Citibank Online Travel Card application [here](https://home.cards.citidirect.com/CommercialCard/Cards.html?classic=2). [_Having Trouble?_](#having-trouble)
+1. Once you’ve gotten the go-ahead from Maria, start the Citibank Online Travel Card application [here](https://home.cards.citidirect.com/CommercialCard/Cards.html?classic=2). [_Having Trouble?_](#having-trouble)

 2. For the application, you’ll be asked for a GSA phone number of record.
 It sounds counterintuitive, but **if you do not have a government-issued phone, you can use the last four digits of your social security number.** Otherwise, use your GSA phone number.

 3. You’ll also need to provide a Region of Record.
 Put in **00** (Central Office).

-4. Email karen.ashton@gsa.gov and c.c.
+4. Email maria.feliciano@gsa.gov and c.c.
 18f-travel@gsa.gov to ensure that it gets processed!

 ### 5. Receive your card in the mail